maniospas/Blombly/docs/basics/builtins.md

 ## Comments

 Blombly only has line comments that start with `//`.
-However, it supports multi-line strings and these can be used for documention as in the snippet below.
+However, it supports multi-line strings and these can be used for documentation as in the snippet below.
 Do not worry about bloating the size of intermediate representation files, as the compiler optimizes away unused code segments that cannot produce side-effects.

 ```java